 There is a lot of competition amongst Maldivian nationals to work in the islands – a job that is seen locally as quite prestigious and hard to come by.
 For this very reason the staff who work in the hotels are well trained and understand how lucky they are to have secured the job in a resort and it means that they are welcoming to all guests.

 At Out Of Office, we only work with the resorts we know and trust.
 If it’s your honeymoon too we can extend honeymoon benefits to you too regardless of who you married – another quirk where reality differs from the law.
+There are even resorts in the Maldives that have gay managers and who will arrange private symbolic wedding ceremonies and celebrations on their private beaches.

 Clearly, no one can license for other guests or an isolated incident and anyone who says they can is not only foolish, but they are lying.
 But if you’re a gay couple on holiday in the Maldives then you can be confident of a warm welcome.